Type to search

 Puerto Rico posts net migration gain for first time in years, report says

-Héctor Morales-Martínez, president of the Puerto Rico Planning Board, which released its latest economic report to the governor and Legislature.
+Héctor Morales-Martínez, president of the Puerto Rico Planning Board.

 Puerto Rico recorded a positive net migration rate for the first time in several years, signaling a shift in the island’s long-standing population decline, according to the Puerto Rico Planning Board’s latest economic report to the governor and Legislature.